Healthy Homes Assessment Maungaraki

 Maungaraki Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the inside; you have to ensure there is somewhere for surface as well as groundwater to move, and prevent it from getting inside.
-When it comes to moisture and damp it’s frequently the things you don’t notice that could be a huge problem and cause the property to suffer and harming your tenant’s health.
+Making sure your rental property is protected from dampness isn’t just about the inside of the building it’s also about the outside.
+You must ensure there is somewhere for surface and ground water to go and stop it from coming into the building.
+When it is about damp and water, it is often those concerns that you aren’t aware of that could be a huge problem that can cause the property to suffer and harming your tenant’s health.

-Properties that are rented must have efficient drainage to eliminate the stormwater and surface waters and ground water.
-This includes the proper outfall or runoff.
-Making sure that the water has a proper place to go, and also that it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.
+Rental properties must be equipped with effective drainage to remove floodwaters, surface water, and groundwater, with the proper outfall or runoff.
+Making sure the water has a proper place to go and that it doesn’t get sucked into structures is an crucial aspect of maintaining your property’s dry.

-In addition to a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between floorboards and soil, a ground-water barrier should be put in place if it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent the ingress of moisture, if your rental has an enclosed gap between your flooring and the ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.

-An underground moisture barrier generally an insulating sheet of polythene laid over the ground to prevent any moisture that is present in the ground from accumulating into the home.
+A ground moisture barrier is generally an insulating sheet of polythene laid over the ground to prevent any moisture from the ground from entering the property.
 It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection